Falaise pocket

-Overview

-Six weeks after the 6 June 1944 Allied invasion of Normandy, German forces were in turmoil.
-The Allies had experienced strong resistance.
-British forces had expected to liberate Caen immediately after the invasion but this took nearly two months.
-Similarly, US forces had expected to control Saint-Lô by the 7 June.
-However, German resistance delayed this until after Caen's liberation.
+Six weeks after the 6 June 1944 Allied invasion of Normandy, German forces were in turmoil, having expended irreplaceable resources defending the frontline and with Allied air superiority threatening the availability of food and ammunition.
+However, on the Allied side, British forces had expected to liberate Caen immediately after the invasion, an operation which ended up taking nearly two months, and US forces had expected to control Saint-Lô by 7 June, yet German resistance delayed this until after Caen's liberation.

-However, the German Army expended irreplaceable resources defending the frontline.
-Allied air forces achieved air superiority up to 100 km behind enemy lines.
-Allied forces continuously bombed and strafed German logistical lines, limiting the availability of fuel and ammunition.
-The German Army had used its available reserves (especially its armour reserves) to buttress the front lines around Caen, leaving few additional troops to create successive lines of defence.

-The Allied armies developed a multi-stage operation.
-It started with a British/Canadian attack along the eastern line around Caen in Operation Goodwood on 18 July.
-The German Army responded by sending a large portion of its armoured reserves to defend.
-On 25 July thousands of American bombers carpet bombed a 6,000-metre corridor on the western end of the German lines around Saint-Lô in Operation Cobra.
-American forces pushed into the resulting gap.
-The German forces were overwhelmed and the Americans broke through.

-On 1 August, Lieutenant General George S. Patton was named the commanding officer of the newly recommissioned US Third Army—which included large segments of the force that had broken through the German lines.
+The Allied armies developed a multi-stage operation, beginning with Operation Goodwood on 18 July, and continuing with Operation Cobra on 25 July, which saw American forces pushing into a gap around Saint-Lô and overwhelming the defending German forces.
+On 1 August, Lieutenant General George S. Patton was named the commanding officer of the newly recommissioned US Third Army, which included large segments of the force that had broken through the German lines.
 The Third Army quickly pushed south and then east, meeting little resistance.
-Concurrently, the British/Canadian troops pushed south (Operation Bluecoat) in an attempt to keep the German armour engaged.
-They forced the Germans back; the orderly withdrawal eventually collapsed due to lack of fuel.
+Concurrently, the British/Canadian troops pushed south in Operation Bluecoat, attempting to keep the German armour engaged.

-Hitler did not allow Army Group B commander Field Marshal Günther von Kluge to withdraw, instead ordering him to conduct Operation Lüttich, a counter-offensive at Mortain against the US.
 Four depleted panzer divisions were insufficient to defeat the First US Army, driving the Germans deeper into the Allied envelopment.